Hello, young Padawan

 Once the shallots are caramelized, add the rice, wait one or two minutes until it becomes transparent, and add a sufficient volume of hot broth to cover the rice.
 Start for 18 min of cooking over medium heat, or the time shown on your rice packet.

 While the rice is cooking, finely chop the parsley (and possibly crush the cashews).
-Regularly add broth to the rice when the mixture has evaporated.
+Regularly add some broth if needed to the rice when it has evaporated.

 Halfway through cooking, add the dice of pumpkin.
-Add more broth to cover everything.
+Add a little more broth to cover everything.

 Five minutes before the end, taste the rice regularly to check its cooking.
 Cut the fire when it begins to be al dente; indeed, the residual heat of the food will finish cooking.
 In general, I cut at 15 to 16 minutes out of the 18 recommended.
 Add the parsley and pepper when the mixture is no longer boiling, and check if there is enough salt.
 Finish with the malted yeast (and possibly the cashews) stir gently, add a little more broth if necessary, the risotto should not have a pasty consistency.